Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 ![Screenshot](https://github.com/Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/blob/master/Images/Screenshot.PNG)

 The `*video.tdms` files are TDMS files recored with LabVIEW containing the image series and metadata such as the binning and the exposure time.
-For more information about the TDMS file format see http://www.ni.com/white-paper/3727/en/
+For more information about the TDMS file format see [The NI TDM File Format](http://www.ni.com/white-paper/3727/en/)
 Beside these TDMS files the software also supports stacked TIFF files for general use.

 In the pre-processing panel a media filter and a circular mask can be applied to the image.
 In the tracking tab the parameters for the connected-componente labeling can be adjusted.
 For detail on the image processing and fibril tracking see Supplementary Note 7.

 To run the tracking algorithm for all selected files click `Batch`.
-The tracking data will be stored as a dataframe named `features` in a HDF5 file.
-The dataframe has the following structure:
+The tracking data will be stored as a DataFrame named `features` in a HDF5 file along with the metadata.
+The DataFrame has the following structure:

 frame | x | y | area | max_intensity | phi | major_axis_length | minor_axis_length
 --- | --- | --- | --- | --- | --- | --- | ---
 0 | ... | ... | ... | ... | ... | ... | ...
 1 | ... | ... | ... | ... | ... | ... | ...

- `Settings`.
+Here, `frame` is the frame number, `x` and `y` the center of positions, `area` the number of pixels of the detected feature, `max_intensity` the maximum intentiy, `orientation` the orientation angle of the region ellipse, ranging from -pi/2 to pi/2. center of mass x and y positions, the area of , the maximum pixel Typically, the processing of 1000 frames takes about 10 s.

-center of mass x and y positions, the area of , the maximum pixel Typically, the processing of 1000 frames takes about 10 s.
+`Settings`

 ## Notebooks